 What the corporation didn’t count on was a society growing as fiesty as Karen herself, full of private investigators and anti-nuclear activists and the like.
 Karen violated the law in carrying documents from the plant, but she wasn’t alone in acting illegally.

 Had it not been for a very conservative judge, in fact, it would have been established in open court that the company was spying on Karen, and probably on other employees, in violation of the law themselves.
+The judge disallowed such testimony on the grounds that it would be “inflammatory.”
+Well, yes, perhaps.
+But isn’t it also material, in a trial that seeks to establish Kerr-McGee’s responsibility for the death?

 In all, a stain on the reputation of corporate America, for which Karen paid the ultimate price.